 You’ve seen them on my blog, you’ve seen them all over social media, and you’ve probably considered treating yourself to a pair of these bow bedecked beauties.
 There’s a good reason why these sandal heels are so popular, looks aside.
 I’ve been a proud Loeffler Randall bow mule owner for three years now, and I can tell you with all certainty that these are the most comfortable, most versatile heels you will ever wear!
 There is some mystery concerning the sizing of these heels, as reviews and guides are at odds everywhere you look.
-In this post, I’m giving you the scoop on why I love these shoes, what’s not so great about them, and of course, how to choose your size in the Loeffler Randall Penny, Camellia, and Emilia bow mules.
+In this post, I’m giving you the scoop on why I love these shoes, what’s not so great about them, and of course, how to choose your size in the Loeffler Randall Penny, Camellia, and Emilia bow mules. **As of 5/23/22 the beautiful BLUE Camellia is on sale for over half-off if you follow this link!
+Sign up for texts to get an even deeper discount.**

 This post contains affiliate links.
 Full disclosure can be found here.